kikiutils/node-fs-extra/README.md

 ### Not exported

-Deprecated functions are not exported.
+Deprecated functions will not be exported.

-These functions don't need wrapping.
-For clarity, directly import them from fs or fs/promises:
+These functions do not need to be wrapped and have similar names but different functions.
+To avoid confusion, please import them yourself from fs or fs/promises:

 - fs.watch
 - fs.watchFile